-All formal academic appeals must be submitted in writing on an Academic Appeal Form to the Director of Education within five (5) calendar days of the date the student has notice of the adverse academic decision.
+All formal academic appeals must be submitted in writing on an Academic Appeal Form to the Director of Education within twenty four (24) hours after the student has notice of the adverse academic decision.
 The appeal must include:

 - The specific academic decision at issue;

 - The date of the decision;

 - The reason(s) the student believes the decision was incorrect;

 - The informal steps taken to resolve the disagreement over the decision;

 - The resolution sought.